 I’ve been using my iPad a lot recently, in preparation for my new, hands-on iPads: Perform, Create, Learn professional development course and have been running a number of apps through their paces.
 The amount of apps available really is overwhelming and the challenge is to separate the ones with substance and educational value from the novelty apps.
 Personally, I think the best apps have one or more of the following qualities: they’re more than a “one hit wonder”you can use them in multiple waysyou can import content you’ve created elsewhereyou can export your creation in order to edit it further on your desktop computer Once you find a few good apps, the possibilities for classroom integration are almost endless.

 So, if I had to narrow my choices and choose just 7, these are the ones that would make the grade: Prices in Australian dollars; correct at time of printing.
 1. Cost: $5.49 2.
-3. Apps in Education.
+3. Cost: $15.99 4.
+Cost: free for a limited time.
+Apps in Education.
 Mus Tech Alley.
 Professional Learning Network for Music Educators.
 Quixey - The Search Engine for Apps.
 Music apps – a music teacher’s perspective « Brave new world.
 As I’ve already mentioned before, I’m in the process of investigating iPad apps for learning enhancement in the classroom.